je-s/ArduinoStreamCommander/README.md

 * In order to use ArduinoStreamCommander, `<StreamCommander.hpp>` needs to be included.
 # Usage
 For more detailed explainations on the particular functions/functionalities, please reference to the comments in the source code.
-Also there's an example ("test") which showcases the core functionalities of the StreamCommander.
+Also, there's an example ([examples/test/test.ino](examples/test/test.ino)) which showcases the core functionalities of the StreamCommander.
 ## Basic usage
 1. Instantiate a new `ArduinoStreamCommander`-Object: `StreamCommander commander = StreamCommander();`.
 The StreamCommander will be initialised with the standard `Serial`-Object by default.
-    1. Optionally, instantiate the StreamCommander with an alternative `Stream`-based interface: `StreamCommander commander = StreamCommander( &Serial1 );`.
+    1. Optionally, instantiate the StreamCommander with an alternative `Stream`-based interface:
+    `StreamCommander commander = StreamCommander( &Serial1 );`
-2. Initialise the Stream-interface, e.g.: `Serial.begin( 9600 );`.
+2. Initialise the Stream-interface, e.g.: `Serial.begin( 9600 );`
 3. Initialise the StreamCommander: `commander.init();`.
 (Optionally with arguments, see source code for more information.)
     1. Call further optional functions while setting up.
-4. Add custom commands with a name and a matching callback function, e.g.: `commander.addCommand( "test", testCallback );`.
+4. Add custom commands with a name and a matching callback function, e.g.:
+`commander.addCommand( "test", testCallback );`
-    1. The callback function has to follow following typedef: `typedef void (*CommandCallbackFunction)( String arguments , StreamCommander * instance )`.
+    1. The callback function has to follow following typedef:
+    `typedef void (*CommandCallbackFunction)( String arguments , StreamCommander * instance )`.
-5. (Optionally, set a default callback function, e.g.: `commander.setDefaultCallback( defaultCallback );`.
+5. Optionally, set a default callback function, e.g.:
+`commander.setDefaultCallback( defaultCallback );`
-    1. The callback function has to follow following typedef: `typedef void (*DefaultCallbackFunction)( String command , String arguments , StreamCommander * instance )`.
+    1. The callback function has to follow following typedef:
+    `typedef void (*DefaultCallbackFunction)( String command , String arguments , StreamCommander * instance )`
-6. Call `commander.fetchCommand()` in every `loop()`.
+6. Call `commander.fetchCommand();` in every `loop()`.
 This function catches incoming commands.
 If the command has been registered and found, the according callback will be called, and (optional) arguments will be parsed and passed to the according callback function.
 If the command has not been registered, the default callback will be called.
     1. This function can also be called after an hardware interrupt.
     2. **Carriage return ("\r"), Newline ("\n") or Carriage return + Newline ("\r\n") do each signalise the end of a command.**
 7. Send status updates with `updateStatus`-function.